 Art and Environment

-Change overs typically occur on Sunday after Mass unless there is Religious Education or some other commitments for the church.
-We are looking at Monday or Friday evenings as an alternative.
-During the year, there are exceptions to this schedule in which set up occurs on Wednesday, Thursday or Friday.
-Help is needed for both set up and take down for each season.
+Change-overs typically occur on Sunday after Mass, unless there is Religious Education or some other commitments for the church.
+Perhaps Monday or Friday evenings as an alternative.
+There are exceptions to this schedule during the year, in which setup occurs on Wednesday, Thursday or Friday.
+Help is needed for both setup and take down for each season.

-We are always looking for Helping Hands, especially individuals comfortable on ladders.
+We are always looking for helpers, especially those who are comfortable climbing ladders.
 Design ideas are also appreciated and can be submitted to the Art and Environment Committee.
-There are also volunteers needed for plant/flower watering.
-Distilled water is used for plants on the inside of the building.
-Pressing of fabrics and retagging fabrics for storage at the end of each liturgical season is always a necessity for this ministry.
+We also need volunteers to water the plants and flowers.
+Distilled water is used for the plants located inside the building.
+Pressing and retagging fabrics for storage at the end of each liturgical season is always a necessity for this ministry.